spockframework/spock/docs/interaction_based_testing.rst

 executed *unless* an interaction matches, allowing you to selectively listen in on objects and change their behavior just where needed.

-Think twice before using this feature.
-It might be better to change the design of your code.
+.. sidebar:: How are global Groovy mocks implemented?

+   Global Groovy mocks get their super powers from Groovy meta-programming.
+To be more precise, every globally mocked type is assigned a custom meta class for the duration of the feature method.
+   Since a global Groovy mock is still based on a JDK dynamic proxy or CGLIB proxy, it will retain its general mocking capabilities (but not its super powers) when invoked from Java code.

 Mocking Constructors
 ~~~~~~~~~~~~~~~~~~~~

+.. warning:: Think twice before using this feature.
+It might be better to change the design of your code.

 Global mocks support mocking of constructors::